vvaannaa1/useMembers/README.md

 # useMembers
-React hook for moving callbacks out of a functional component into a separate class
+React.js hook for moving callbacks out of a functional component into a separate class

 ### Before
 ```typescript